kamil992/BlackJack-DemoApp/README.md

 # BlackJack-DemoApp
 This is a demo of BlackJack game.
-You play with Croupier.
 You play with croupier which is Your Computer.
 Technologies: core Java